May I visit campus?

 Am I required to register to visit campus?

-Ambassador-led tours: Yes.
+Ambassador-led tours and Campus Exploration: Yes.
 You are required to register in advance.
-We do not allow walk-ins for student-led tours at this time.

 How do I self-assess before arriving on campus?